chaseofthejungle/js-task-tracker/README.md

 # Task Tracker App

-Tasks may be added, renamed, or deleted.
+Tasks may be added or renamed using a button or the Enter key, and may be deleted by clicking a delete button.

 Live Demo: https://chaseofthejungle.github.io/task-tracker/

-TODO: Allow rename of a listed task item after pressing Enter on the keyboard.